-- Trees on trails and those in parks and in vicinity of public shall be monitored for broken limbs or dangerous conditions. - Trees which require more attention should be addressed and recorded in the log book; these trees and in high usage and high visibility areas should be inspected on a more regular basis. - logged for action. - Pruning and trimming of overhanging trees and vegetation shall be completed each cycle.
+- Trees on trails and those in parks and in vicinity of public shall be monitored for broken limbs or dangerous conditions. - Trees which require more attention should be addressed and recorded in the log book; these trees and in high usage and high visibility areas should be inspected on a more regular basis. - Any dangerous surroundings or conditions such as dying trees and poisonous plants shall logged for action. - Pruning and trimming of overhanging trees and vegetation shall be completed each cycle.